kwan3217/rollercoasterometer/teensy/README.md

 # Source code for Teensy 4.1 microcontroller.
 This is inspired by various other works which I have done and seen, but is a ground-up implementation.

+# Structure
+One main file, `rollercoasterometer.ino`.
+I am considering a bunch of header-only classes to handle the other stuff.
+Each would be in its own `.h` file, but there would not be any accompanying `.cpp` files.

 We will bring the parts up one-at-a-time:

 1. Bring up to Blink with CLI
-1. USB Serial with Putty
+2. USB Serial with Putty
-1. TeensyView
+3. TeensyView
-1. Sensors
+4. Sensors
    1. LSM9DS1
-   1. ICM-20948
+   2. ICM-20948
-   1. BME680
+   3. BME680
-   1. ICM-42688 (when it arrives)
+   4. ICM-42688 (when it arrives)
-   1. AK09916 (when it arrives)
+   5. AK09916 (when it arrives)
-   1. ...
+   6. BMM384 (when it arrives)
+   7. HiMag (when it arrives)
-1. PPS
+5. PPS
-1. GPS
+6. GPS
-1. MicroSD
+7. MicroSD
+8. Packets
-1. User interface
+9. User interface

 # Bring up with CLI
+The reason I want to use the command-line method for compiling, rather than the Arduino IDE, is that I want to customize the Makefile.
+I want to attach the source code for the project to the uploaded image.

 I included the PJRC repo as a submodule:

 ```shell